Payload Logo

 Common Barriers to Well-being

-Even in 2026, many people struggle to prioritize their inner world.
+Even in 2026, many people struggle to prioritise their mental health.
 The hurdles are usually a mix of:

 1.The Productivity Trap: The belief that "taking a break" is synonymous with "falling behind."